AntonSol919/linkspace/docs/tutorial/application-design.md

 Note that in this 'single summarizing peer' setup the effect is similar to how the current web works.
 A central host administrates what is part of their platform and what is not.

-# Ev Loop
+# Event loops
 For most applications you want a strict split between gui/interface state and the organization/process state encoded in packets.

 I've found a good approach is to:

 - have a single function process packets to update a the process' state.
-- the gui only reads the process' state, and modifies it by creating packets to be processed.
+- Limit the gui to reading the process' state.
+Any modifications should be made by creating packets.

 You can use different threads, but a simple single-thread alternative is to have the gui thread call lk_process.